 The main users of such applications are companies that use them for internal processes.
 Nevertheless, some apps are open to the public or external clients of those companies.
-You can delve into this topic further through DevData’s case study about enterprise applications.
+We encourage you to delve into this topic further through DevsData’s case study about enterprise applications.

 Benefits of using enterprise applications

 The benefits of using enterprise apps are truly abundant.
 One of the main benefits is the ability to create a custom application that strongly fits into the unique workflow and customer needs.
-Thanks to this it is also possible to integrate with other internal systems and simplify work.
-In addition, it is possible to provide a higher level of security that is tailored to the client’s system.
+As a result, it is possible both to integrate with other internal systems and simplify work, as well as to provide a higher level of security tailored to the client’s system.